porrey/EEPROM-Storage/README.md

     i = 12;

-This is all very obvious to even the novice programmer, but is used here to show the simplicity of the EEPROM Storage class.
+This is all very obvious to even the novice programmer but is used here to show the simplicity of the EEPROM Storage class.
 An integer variable stored in EEPROM would be defined in the following manner:

     EEPROMStorage<int> i(0, 0);

-where the first parameter of the constructor defines the address of the variable in EEPROM and the second parameter defines the default value.
+where the first parameter of the constructor defines the address of the variable in EEPROM, and the second parameter defines the default value.

 After the definition, the variable `i` can be used in the same manner, `i++` and `i = 12` will work the same way they did before, but now the value is stored and retrieved to and from EEPROM.